 Serpell PS continued to operate in a very strong and secure financial position, allowing for the school to plan for and meet both the short term and long term needs of the school.
 School Council has several contracts for the improvement of facilities.
-In 2023 a new all-weather cover over the basketball court was erected at a cost of \$800,000 and a shade covering was constructed in the junior school.

-The majority of school funds are provided through the Student Resource Package, with parent voluntary contributions further supporting student requisites and classroom materials.
-Equity funding within the SRP has targeted refugee, EAL and students with learning additional needs.
+The majority of school funds are provided through the Student Resource Package, with parent voluntary contributions further supporting student requisites, digital platforms and devices and classroom materials.
+Equity funding within the SRP has targeted tutoring support in English and Mathematics for refugee, EAL and students with learning additional needs.
 The school also provides for a Student Welfare officer through the National Student Wellbeing Program.
 Serpell has contracts with Camp Australia for the provision of out of hours care and Canteen Management Services for the tuck-shop management.

-For more detailed information regarding our school please visit our website at https://www.serpell.ps.education.vic.gov.au
+For more detailed information regarding our school please visit our website at www.serpellps.vic.edu.au